-This will be the seventh year anniversary of Pace Groups at the Oakland Marathon!
+This will be the eighth year anniversary of Pace Groups at the Oakland Marathon!
 Last year, over 200 participants signed up for the Pace Groups

 The Pace Groups will help you not only achieve your goals, but have FUN, whether the goal is a personal record, Boston qualifier, or simply to cross the finish line!
 Our Pacers are extremely experienced runners, chosen based upon their previous running and/or pacing performances and know what it takes to hold a steady pace and give you a great marathon experience – dynamic and personable, and dedicated to making sure you have a great time on the course!